arrow-kt/arrow-website/content/docs/learn/quickstart/migration.md

 All `traverse` functionality has been deprecated in favor of Kotlin's `map` function, and it _should_ be possible to migrate automatically using Kotlin & IntelliJ's `ReplaceWith`.
 Let's look at a simple example to illustrate the difference between `traverse`, and the _new_ resulting code.
 We'll be using `Either` in this example, but it should be the same for any other collection type that has a `traverse` method.
-The rationale behind this change is while `traverse` is a very well known method within the FP community, it's not as well known outside of it.
+The rationale behind this change is that while `traverse` is a very well known method within the FP community, it's not as well known outside of it.
 Using `map` is more familiar to most developers, and using `bind` gives a more consistent experience with the rest of the DSL.
 Additionally, when working over `Raise<E>` the `bind` method would disappear and `map === traverse`.

 :::warning accumulating errors